zarf-dev/proposals/0026-enhanced-state-management/README.md

 ## Proposal

-To meet these goals, this proposal adds an event history and the last successful deployment configuration to Zarf's `DeployedPackage` struct, plus a single last-event snapshot to each `DeployedComponent` struct.
+To meet these goals, this proposal adds an event history and the last successful `DeployConfig` to `DeployedPackage`, plus a single last-event snapshot to each `DeployedComponent`.
 It also changes deploy/remove behavior so both stay accurate over time, and reorganizes `packager.DeployOptions`/`packager.RemoveOptions` so a subset of each can be stored and hashed for comparison.
 See [Design Details](#design-details) for the specifics of each change.

-- `DeployedPackage` gains an `Events` list recording every deploy/remove attempt against the package - its type (`Deploy`/`Remove`), outcome (`InProgress`/`Succeeded`/`Failed`/`Cancelled`), timestamp, package version, flavor and digest, and config digest.
+- `DeployedPackage` gains an append-only `Events` history recording deploy/remove lifecycle transitions - each transition's type (`Deploy`/`Remove`), outcome (`InProgress`/`Succeeded`/`Failed`/`Cancelled`), timestamp, package version, flavor and digest, and config digest.
 Deploy events additionally carry the source used.
 - `DeployedPackage` stores the normalized `DeployConfig` from its latest successful deployment.
-Failed and cancelled attempts remain visible in `Events` but do not replace this snapshot, and full configs are not copied into event history.
+Failed and cancelled attempts remain visible while retained in `Events` but do not replace it, and full configs are not copied into event history.
 - `DeployedComponent` gains a `LastEvent` field recording only the most recent deploy/remove attempt against that specific component, since components mostly mirror the package's own timeline and rarely need a history of their own.
 - Package status is read via `LatestEvent()`, component status by reading `LastEvent` directly - neither is a separately stored field, so neither can drift from what actually happened.
 See [Reading status from `Events`](#reading-status-from-events).
-- On a graceful stop, Zarf appends a `Cancelled` event for whatever was in progress at the package level, and sets `Cancelled` on the in-progress component's `LastEvent`, rather than leaving either stuck at `InProgress`.
+- On a graceful stop, Zarf appends a `Cancelled` package event and sets the component `LastEvent` to `Cancelled`, rather than leaving either stuck at `InProgress`.
 See [Graceful Cancellation Handling](#graceful-cancellation-handling).
-- `zarf package deploy` and `zarf package remove` gain an opt-in `--prune[=<scopes>]` flag, matching Helm / `kubectl` conventions.
+- `zarf package deploy` and `zarf package remove` gain an opt-in `--prune[=<scopes>]` flag.
 Scopes are selected with a comma-separated list, and a bare `--prune` defaults to all scopes applicable to the command.
-- `DeployOptions`' config-affecting fields (`SetVariables`, `Values`, `NamespaceOverride`, `ValuesOverridesMap`) move into a new `DeployConfig` type, and `RemoveOptions`' equivalent fields (`Values`, `NamespaceOverride`) move into a new `RemoveConfig` type.
-Every deploy or remove `PackageEvent` records a `ConfigDigest` computed from the relevant one, so library users can tell whether a candidate deploy or remove's configuration differs from previous events. `zarf package deploy --reuse-config` uses the stored successful `DeployConfig` as a baseline for a new deployment.
+- `DeployOptions`' config-affecting fields move into an embedded `DeployConfig`; `RemoveOptions`' equivalent fields move into an embedded `RemoveConfig`.
+Every deploy or remove `PackageEvent` records a standard `sha256:<hex>` config digest. `zarf package deploy --reuse-config` seeds the base config with the stored successful `DeployConfig`, then merges any inputs from the new invocation over it.

 ### User Stories (Optional)